At first sight, Lisbon is a colorful cluster of tile-covered buildings cascading downhill along the north bank of the Tagus River.

 The neighborhood of Mouraria has narrow streets flanked by full-to-the-brim stores (where you can buy everything from power adapters to spices in bulk), traditional restaurants busy at lunchtime, and locals speaking dozens of languages.
 In Alfama, you’ll find sunlit terraces, terracotta rooftops and Lisbon’s most famous viewpoints.

 These two neighborhoods are the oldest in Lisbon and the heart of the city.
-Visitors will find top landmarks here, including Sé de Lisboa, Museu do Aljube, Museu do Teatro Romano, Castelo de São Jorge and Panteão Nacional.
+You'll find top landmarks here, including Sé de Lisboa, Museu do Aljube, Museu do Teatro Romano, Castelo de São Jorge and Panteão Nacional.
 But the real magic happens as you wander through the cobblestoned streets, up and down the hills, getting lost amid tiled buildings, interior courtyards and pieces of Lisbon's medieval walls.

 Small- to mid-sized boutique hotels and short-term rentals are the most popular accommodation options in Mouraria and Alfama.
 Stay here if you want a hint of that old-town authenticity and don’t mind the tourist crowds and fewer transportation options.
 Both Alfama and Mouraria are best explored on foot, with the occasional hop onto one of the classic yellow trams to dodge a steeper hill.